-The Duke Prostate & Urologic Cancer Center is a collaborative, multidisciplinary team with over 20 clinicians and 30 laboratory-based researchers who are leading cutting-edge clinical, translational and population research.
+The DCI Center for Prostate & Urologic Cancers is a collaborative, multidisciplinary team with over 20 clinicians and 30 laboratory-based researchers who are leading cutting-edge clinical, translational and population research.
 As a national leader in the areas of health disparities, immunotherapy, population sciences and RNA targets and therapeutics, the center is commited to developing breakthrough research.

 Our clinicians practice at Duke University Hospital, one of the top 10 hospitals in the country for excellent urologic care, and our cancer program is also ranked among the nation’s best.
 The center includes clinical teams of urologists, medical oncologists, radiation oncologists, a dedicated genitourinary (GU) radiology group, advanced practice providers, scientists and pathologists.

 The center is built with an infrastructure to prioritize the most compelling research that needs to move forward, while promoting team science to leverage expertise across the Duke campus.

 The center steering committee structure includes eight leaders, co-chaired by Daniel J. George, MD, Professor of Medicine and Surgery and Director of Genitourinary Oncology at Duke Cancer Institute, and Brant A. Inman, MD, MS, Cary N. Robertson Associate Professor of Surgery.
 The committee also includes four co-director roles to support research, imaging, radiation oncology and surgical advancements for prostate and urologic cancers.